 - All of Action 1.

 - One of the biggest ways we can improve mining regulations is by using our voice.
-Writing congress and the EPA to implement more strict regulations, and improve legislation in regards to mining.
+Writing Congress and the EPA asking them to implement more environmental regulations, and improve legislation on mining.

-- Increase awareness on scrap metal recycling.
-On a larger scale we can increase the awareness of companies on the benefits of reusing large amounts of metal.
+- Increase awareness on scrap metal recycling programs in your community.
+On a larger scale, we can increase the awareness of companies on the benefits of reusing large amounts of metal.

 Action 3: Earth Angel

 - All of Actions 1 & 2.

-- Support non-profits that are working to create higher transparency and more strict regulations in the mining industry.
+- Support non-profits that are working to create higher transparency and increased regulations in the mining industry.

 - Promote a circular economy.
 A circular economy is virtually waste-free, where products are constantly repaired and materials are almost always reused.
 As compared to today’s linear economy where raw materials are used to make products that ultimately end up being discarded into landfills.